COVID-19: PM should de-centralise the system says Rahul Gandhi

 We need to build a wall for the poor and also create financial support for them.
 Many companies are going to go down.
 Hence it is important to protect these daily wage workers, Rahul also said.

 If your big businesses are not firing then the MSMEs will go down.
-There is a link between large businesses and small busineses.
+There is a link between large businesses and small businesses.
 Hence support has to be given to both.
 Hence, it is important to protect all as everything is inter-linked.

 Businesses are collapsing and the economy is collapsing.
-There is a view in the government if that we move too fast and spend too much money, we may create a problem with the rupee.
+There is a view in the government that if we move too fast and spend too much money, we may create a problem with the rupee.
 We have to move aggressively now, Rahul Gandhi also said.

 We have to start the engine and the more time we take, the more we will suffer, he also said.

-In my view it is not enough to have only a strong Prime Minister.
-We need strong Chief Ministers, strong district administration, the Congress also said.
+In my view, it is not enough to have only a strong Prime Minister.
+We need strong Chief Ministers, strong district administration, the Congress leader also said.

 Speaking about the zones, he said it should be created at the state levels and not at the Central level.
 The District Magistrates and the Chief Ministers should make these zones as they have the information, he also said.